assaf/zombie/doc/API.md

 You can use the following options:

 - `credentials` -- Object containing authorization credentials.
 - `debug` -- Have Zombie report what it's doing.
-Defaults to false.
+Defaults to true if environment variable `DEBUG` is set.
 - `loadCSS` -- Loads external stylesheets.
 Defaults to true.
 - `runScripts` -- Run scripts included in or loaded from the page.
 Defaults to true.
 - `userAgent` -- The User-Agent string to send to the server.